Display-Lab/psdo/DICTIONARY.md

 An attribute of the magnitude of the degree of divergence of two things from one another. http://purl.obolibrary.org/obo/psdo#psdo_0000058
 ## ascribee dimension
-A representing dimension where the attributes of the mark are about entities that have attributed performance data. http://purl.obolibrary.org/obo/psdo#psdo_0000018
+A represented dimension where the attributes of the mark are about entities that have attributed performance data. http://purl.obolibrary.org/obo/psdo#psdo_0000018
 ## attribute
 "An information carrier that can be measured, observed, or logged."